EOSIO/eos/README.md

 ./eosc -p 8889 get info
 ```

-For each we should get a json with a blockchain information.
+For each you should get a json with a blockchain information.

 You can read more on launcher and its settings [here](https://github.com/EOSIO/eos/blob/master/testnet.md)